Argennon-Project/ADAGs/test/README.md

 Unit tests can be run using truffle suit.
 To run unit tests by truffle follow these steps:

  Use truffle to initialize a new project:

-    cd MyProject
+    mkdir MyProject && cd MyProject
     truffle init

+Copy `contracts` and `test` into `MyProject` Directory.

 Install OpenZeppelin in your new project: